triton-inference-server/server/docs/client.rst

 with the TensorRT Inference Server from your C++ or Python application.
 Using these libraries you can send either HTTP or GRPC requests to the server to check status or health and to make inference requests.
-These libraries also support using shared memory for passing inputs to and receiving outputs from the inference server.
+These libraries also support using system and CUDA shared memory for passing inputs to and receiving outputs from the inference server.
 :ref:`section-client-examples` describes examples that show the use of both the C++ and Python libraries.